micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 Please note that NuttX with Olimex STM32-E407 board is the reference platform and not everything might be supported on other platforms.

-*\* Support for compiling apps in native host for testing and debugging*
+*\* Support for compiling apps in a native host for testing and debugging*

 **\* Configuration for different platforms through configure_firmware.sh*